nadialefebvre/code-challenge-footprint/README.md

 # Project My footprint

-My solution for a code test in a recruitment process: build a TypeScript React app
+My solution for a code test in a recruitment process: build a TypeScript React app (June 2022)

 ## Tech stack